0u812/rr-benchmarking/README.md

 *The jean_marie, biomod22, and biomod09 models caused errors in Jarnac and were excluded from benchmarking.
 *The biomod09 model also resulted in errors in roadrunner.
 *Memory exhaustion prevented Jarnac from completing three trials of the 450/500 Brusselator models.
+These were completed on a separate run of just the 450/500 Brusselator models.
 * The timer resolution in Jarnac is milliseconds